dellius-alexander/tensorflow/README.md

             ```bash
             (base) (my_venv):-$ conda deactivate
             ```
+    - To see your existing environment or verify if the new environment was created, use this command:
+        ```bash
+        conda info --envs
+        ```

+    - To delete or remove the environment, type the following in your terminal:
+        ```bash
+        # The --all option helps remove all packages from the environment named env_name
+        conda remove --name env_name --all
+        ```
 ## 3. Verify Tensorflow installation

 Now that our python environment setup, we can add TensorFlow tutorial to our python file `tutorial.py` and execute the python code.
 You can find a list of tutorials on the offical [TensorFlow Home](https://www.tensorflow.org/tutorials)